Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Brady's 274.2 passing yards per game in four matchups against the Panthers are 5.3 less than yards than his over/under in Sunday's game.
+- In four matchups against the Panthers, Brady averaged 274.2 passing yards per game, 4.3 yards fewer than his over/under for Sunday.

-- Brady threw a touchdown pass in each of those contests against the Panthers, and threw multiple TD passes against them four times.
+- Brady threw a touchdown pass in each of those games against the Panthers, and threw multiple TD passes against them four times.

 - Note: Brady's stats vs. Panthers date back to 2016.

-- The Panthers are conceding 202.1 passing yards per game this season, the NFL's second-ranked pass defense.
+- The Panthers are allowing 202.1 passing yards per game this year, the NFL's second-ranked pass defense.

-- At 1.4 passing TDs conceded per game, the Panthers defense is ranked 10th in the league.
+- The Panthers have given up 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances

-- Last week against the Jets, Brady went 34-for-50 (68.0 percent) for 410 yards, while throwing three touchdowns and one interception.
+- In last week's outing against the Jets, Brady had 410 yards while completing 68.0% of his passes, while throwing three touchdowns with one interception.

-- Over his last three games, Brady has collected 856 passing yards (285.3 per game) while completing 78 of 128 passes (60.9% completion percentage), with four touchdowns and two interceptions.
+- Over his last three games, Brady has racked up 856 passing yards (285.3 per game) while going 78-for-128 (60.9% completion percentage) and throwing four touchdowns and two interceptions.

 Brady's Tampa Bay Teammates